aherne/errors-api/README.md

     - *yes*: MVC API for STDERR gets automatically awaken then starts handling respective [\Throwable](https://www.php.net/manual/en/class.throwable.php) into response
     - *no*: response is returned back to caller

-Furthermore, this whole process is done in a manner that is infinitely extendible through a combination of:
+Furthermore, this whole process is done in a manner that is infinitely extendable through a combination of:

-- **[configuration](#configuration)**: setting up an XML file where this API is configured (routes
+- **[configuration](#configuration)**: setting up an XML file where this API is configured
 - **[initialization](#initialization)**: instancing [Lucinda\STDERR\FrontController](https://github.com/aherne/errors-api/blob/v2.0.0/src/FrontController.php) to register itself as sole [\Throwable](https://www.php.net/manual/en/class.throwable.php) handler
 - **[handling](#handling)**: once any error or uncaught exception has occurred in STDOUT phase, method *handle* of above is called automatically kick-starting [\Throwable](https://www.php.net/manual/en/class.throwable.php)-response process